The true story about a small group of psychiatric survivors who challenged Big Pharma

 Publish Date: June 1, 2021

-Press Inquires: Please contact author Jim Gottstein at email@example.com.
+Press Inquiries: Please contact author Jim Gottstein at firstname.lastname@example.org.